-RIBBLE VALLEY BOROUGH COUNCIL REPORT TO POLICY & FINANCE COMMITTEE meeting date: 25 MARCH 2014 title: TREASURY MANAGEMENT POLICIES AND PRACTICES 2014/15 submitted by: DIRECTOR OF RESOURCES principal author: TRUDY HOLDERNESS
+RIBBLE VALLEY BOROUGH COUNCIL REPORT TO POLICY & FINANCE COMMITTEE meeting date: 24 MARCH 2015 title: TREASURY MANAGEMENT POLICIES AND PRACTICES 2015/16 submitted by: DIRECTOR OF RESOURCES principal author: TRUDY HOLDERNESS

-Agenda Item No 14
+Agenda Item No 11

-- 1 PURPOSE - 1.1 To review, approve and adopt the treasury management policy statement and practices for 2014/15. - 2 BACKGROUND - 2.1 In March 2004 members agreed to formally adopt CIPFA's reviewed Code of Practice on Treasury Management.
+- 1 PURPOSE - 1.1 To review, approve and adopt the treasury management policy statement and practices for 2015/16. - 2 BACKGROUND - 2.1 In March 2004 members agreed to formally adopt CIPFA's reviewed Code of Practice on Treasury Management.
 The code was fully revised in 2009 and 2011 it was reviewed and updated following the introduction of the Localism Act 2011, including housing finance reform and the General Power of Competence for English Local Authorities. - 2.2 The Treasury Management Policies and Practices document governs the way we manage our investments.
 It is reviewed on an annual basis to comply with the Chartered Institute of Public Finance and Accountancy (CIPFA) Code.
-The Code identifies twelve areas where statements of treasury management practices should be developed to implement the full requirements of the Code. - 3 TREASURY MANAGEMENT POLICY STATEMENT AND TREASURY MANAGEMENT PRACTICIES - 3.1 The revised Treasury Management Policy Statement and Treasury Management Practices are shown at Annex 1 within the Treasury Management Policies and Practices document. - 3.2 The Treasury Management Policy Statement follows the wording recommended by the latest edition of the CIPFA Treasury Management in the Public Services: Code of Practice and Cross Sectoral Guidance Notes 2011 Edition. - 3.3 The Council's Treasury Management Practices (TMPs) set out the manner in which the Council will seek to achieve its treasury management policies and objectives, and how it will manage and control those activities - 3.4 The Treasury Management Practices are split as follows: - Key Principles: which follow the wording recommended by the revised CIPFA Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes - Schedules: which cover the detail of how the Council will apply the key Principles in carrying out its operational treasury activities - 3.5 No changes have been made to the treasury management practices since the treasury management policy statement and treasury management practices were approved in March 2013.
-However it is proposed to:
+The Code identifies twelve areas where statements of treasury management practices should be developed to implement the full requirements of the Code. - 3 TREASURY MANAGEMENT POLICY STATEMENT AND TREASURY MANAGEMENT PRACTICIES - 3.1 The revised Treasury Management Policy Statement and Treasury Management Practices are shown at Appendix 1 within the Treasury Management Policies and Practices document. - 3.2 The Treasury Management Policy Statement follows the wording recommended by the latest edition of the CIPFA Treasury Management in the Public Services: Code of Practice and Cross Sectoral Guidance Notes 2011 Edition. - 3.3 The Council's Treasury Management Practices (TMPs) set out the manner in which the Council will seek to achieve its treasury management policies and objectives, and how it will manage and control those activities - 3.4 The Treasury Management Practices are split as follows: - Key Principles: which follow the wording recommended by the revised CIPFA Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes - Schedules: which cover the detail of how the Council will apply the key Principles in carrying out its operational treasury activities - 3.5 No major changes have been made to the treasury management practices since the treasury management policy statement and treasury management practices were approved in March 2014.

-- Replace Lloyds TSB bank plc. with Lloyds bank plc. on the list of investment counterparties.
-This is as a result of a condition imposed by the European Commission regarding banks that have received state aid, the Lloyds banking group created a new standalone retail banking business, made up of a number of Lloyds TSB branches and those of Cheltenham & Gloucester.
-The new business began operations on 9 September 2013 under the TSB brand.
-Lloyds TSB was subsequently renamed Lloyds Bank on 23 September 2013. - 3.6 A number of other minor updates have also been made to the Schedules within the within the Treasury Management Policies and Practices document and are highlighted accordingly. - 4 RECOMMENDED THAT COMMITTEE - 4.1 Review, approve and formally adopt the Treasury Management Policies and Practices document as attached at Annex 1, incorporating the - Treasury Management Key Principles - Treasury Management Policy Statement - Treasury Management Clauses - Treasury Management Practices and Schedules - 4.2 Recommend to Council the Treasury Management Policies and Practices 2014/15. - 4.2 Approve the replacement of Lloyds TSB PLC with Lloyds Bank PLC on the list of investment counterparties.
+- 3.6 A number of minor updates have also been made to the Schedules within the Treasury Management Policies and Practices document and are highlighted accordingly. - 4 RECOMMENDED THAT COMMITTEE - 4.1 Review, approve and formally adopt the Treasury Management Policies and Practices document as attached at Appendix 1, incorporating the - Treasury Management Key Principles - Treasury Management Policy Statement - Treasury Management Clauses - Treasury Management Practices and Schedules - 4.2 Recommend to Council the Treasury Management Policies and Practices 2015/16.